WestDRI/wgpages/content/python2/python-11-numpy.md

 na * nb            # element-wise product
 ```

-## Working with mathematical arrays in numpy
+## Working with mathematical arrays in NumPy

-Numpy arrays have the following attributes:
+NumPy arrays have the following attributes:

 - `ndim` = the number of dimensions
 - `shape` = a tuple giving the sizes of the dimensions